What is mental health?

 - stopping smoking

 Often there are specific things you can do to help manage some of the issues that trouble us.
-The NSH maintains a list of helplines for common conditions and the Cumbria, Northumberland Tyne and Wear NHS Trust produces a set of handy self-help guides.
+The NHS maintains a list of helplines for common conditions and the Cumbria, Northumberland Tyne and Wear NHS Trust produces a set of handy self-help guides.
 We have also linked further resources on each of our specific subject pages (see above).

 How do I know if I need help?